 January to June; June to September.

-Assessment takes the form of: research proposal, including a related
+Assessment takes the form of: a research proposal, including a critical

 Good Undergraduate degree 2.2 (UK) (or above) equating to a mark of 56.5

 or above in a related subject.
 European and International applicants

 can find their grade equivalence on our comparability page.In addition please see the overview tab for further application details.

 English Language Requirements:

 If you have a Bachelor’s degree from a UK University, you do not need to take an English proficiency test.